-The rest of this section is devoted to the proof of this result.
+The rest of this subsection is devoted to the proof of this result.
 Lemmata~\ref{Lemma:TerminationJeuDeTaquin} and~\ref{Lemma:ConfluenceJeuDeTaquin} show that the rewriting system~$\Fr\Sr_n$ is convergent.
-As a consequence, we obtain that the normal form of any skew tableau with respect to~$\Fr\Sr_n$ is a Young tableau.
-Lemma~\ref{Lemma:InsertionsConstructorsNormalizations} together with the convergence of the rewriting system~$\Fr\Sr_n$ yield that~$\Fr\Sr_n$ computes~$\Yrow{n}$ (resp.~$\Ycol{n}$).
+As a consequence, we obtain that the normal forms are Young tableaux.
+We prove in~\ref{SSS:InsertionsConstructorsNormalizations} that right and left Schensted's insertion algorithm coincide respectively with the leftmost and rightmost normalization strategy of~$\Fr\Sr_n$.
+Condition~{\bf iii)} and convergence of~$\Fr\Sr_n$ yield Condition~{\bf iv)}.